Tips to Help Calm Anxiety

 - Sleep problems, such as insomnia

 Doctors aren't sure what causes GAD, but most believe it's a combination of environmental and genetic factors.
-Its onset seems gradual, often starting in the teens or early adulthood.
 It can come and go over time, and stressful situations can be a trigger.

 - Sight.
 Look at a favorite piece of artwork or cherished photos, or take a walk in a picturesque setting.
-Close your eyes and imagine a peaceful scene.
 Consider other ways you may enjoy to take your mind off worry, such as coloring in a coloring book.

 - Sound.
 Listen to a favorite song that inspires you or holds a special meaning.
 Sit near a fountain or a bubbling brook.

 - Smell.
 Literally stop and smell the roses.
-Breathe in fresh air or fresh laundry.
-Step into your favorite coffee shop or bakery to absorb the smells.
-Consider seeking out smells that will bring back pleasant memories – the area in the brain that processes memories is located next to the area that processes scents.
+Consider seeking out smells that will bring back pleasant memories — the area in the brain that processes memories is located next to the area that processes scents.

 - Touch.
 Take a warm bath, wrap up in a blanket, or snuggle your pet.
 Hug a friend.